collocations.org

 PHRASES

-catch/experience/feel/meet/take the full force of sth
+Our house took the full force of the bomb blast.

-Our shop took the full force of the bomb blast. | I felt the full force of her criticism.
+I felt the full force of her criticism.

-meet force with force
+meet force with force (esp.
+AmE)

-The country''s attempts to meet force with force (= resist an attack using force) led to the outbreak of war.
+The country's attempts to meet force with force (= resist an attack using force) led to the outbreak of war.

 the use of force